naacl-org/naacl-2021-website/README.md

 CNAME www   naacl2019.org
 ```

-In the settings for the repository on GitHub, the "custom domain" needs to be set to the main domain (`naacl2019.org`).
+In the settings for the repository on GitHub, the "custom domain" needs to be set to the main domain (e.g., `naacl2019.org`).
 This will create a CNAME file in the top folder of the Github repository.
 Note that it may take a few minutes for the changes to become effective until they are propagated through the DNS servers.

 ## License